Spanish411.net

 Before you start complaining that accent marks make Spanish needlessly complicated, remember that the vast majority of the time, you know exactly how to pronounce a word just by looking at it.
 The same cannot be said of English which doesn’t give the reader any clues about pronunciation (consider the words “content” or “defense,” — they are pronouced in different ways based on the context).
 English speakers learn how to pronounce words through practice and repetition.

-The rules regarding accent marks are fairly simple: First of all, only a vowel can be accented: á, é, í, ó, ú (y is not considered a vowel for the purposes of accents).
-If you find yourself writing an accent over an "n" or a "b" something is very, very wrong.
+The rules regarding accent marks are fairly simple: First of all, only a vowel can be accented: á, é, í, ó, ú (“y” is not considered a vowel for the purposes of accents).
+If you find yourself writing an accent over an “n” or a “b” something is very, very wrong.
 Secondly, a word does not necessarily need an accent mark, and a word may never have more than one accent.

 So why do some words have accents?
 And how do you know when to write one?